nusofthq/avchat-documentation/joomla-2.md

 ---
 layout: default
-title: AVChat - Joomla 1.6 - 2.5
+title: AVChat Component for Joomla!
+1.6 - 2.5
-description: Joomla!
-Integration Plugin
+description: Documentation covering the AVChat component for Joomla!
+1.6 - 2.5.
 isHome: false
 hide: true
 ---

 <section class="bs-docs-section" markdown="1">
   <h1 id="overview" class="page-header">Quick Overview</h1>
-  The AVChat Integration Kit for Joomla! handles the integration between your Joomla! web site and the AVChat 3 video chat software.
+  <p class="lead">The AVChat Integration Kit for Joomla! handles the integration between your Joomla! web site and the AVChat 3 video chat software.</p>

+  <div class="bs-callout bs-callout-warning" id="callout-tables-responsive-overflow"> <h4>End of life</h4> <p markdown="1">**Joomla 2.5** support ended on December 31, 2014.
+If you are looking to start a new Joomla! website, you should use a newer Joomla! version instead.</p></div>

-  Joomla! is the first CMS with which AVChat was ever integrated, and, to this day, it's the one we devote the most time to.
+  <p class="lead" markdown="1">Joomla! is the first CMS with which AVChat was ever integrated, and, to this day, it's the one we devote the most time to.
   If you like our AVChat Integration Kits for Joomla! don't forget to rate them and review them in the [Joomla!
 Extensions Directory](http://extensions.joomla.org/extensions/extension/communication/chat/avchat-video-chat-integration-kit).

-  If you cannot find the answer you’re looking for here, we encourage you to try our forums.
-There's also more documentation regarding AVChat in the documentation area for the main [standalone](standalone) version.
+  If you cannot find the answer you’re looking for here, we encourage you to try [our forums](http://discuss.avchat.net).
+There's also more documentation regarding AVChat in the documentation area for the main [standalone](standalone) version.</p>

   All the specific documentation regarding Joomla! is on this page so if you're looking for something specific just hit <kbd>Ctrl+F</kbd> on your browser.
 </section>

 <section class="bs-docs-section" markdown="1">
   <h1 id="installation" class="page-header">Installation instructions</h1>
+  <h2 id="download">Download & Extract archives</h2>
   First, you will need the two archives downloaded from your client area:

   * **AVChat 3.0 Build xxxx.zip** (contains media server files for Red5/FMIS/Wowza and AVChat Standalone)
-  * **avchat3_joomla_integrationKits_UNZIPFIRST.zip** (contains 4 plugins for Joomla 1.0-3.x)
+  * **avchat3_joomla_integrationKits_UNZIPFIRST.zip** (contains 4 plugins for Joomla!
+1.0-3.x)

   <img src="/assets/images/joomla_images/downloaded_archives.png" class="img-responsive"/>

   Save and extract the archives somewhere on your computer.

   <h2 id="media-server-app">Setting up the media server application</h2>
+  Once we've downloaded &amp; unzipped everything the next thing we need to do is to setup the media server app to which AVChat will connect to.

+  AVChat uses a media server to send all the audio video and text data between users.
+AVChat supports the 3 major media servers:

+  * Red5
+  * Adobe Media Server
+  * Wowza

+  Here's how to install the `avchat30` app on each one of them:
   {% include media-server-app.md %}

-  <h2 id="plugin">Plugin installation</h2>
+  <h2 id="plugin">Component installation</h2>
   To install the plugin, you will need to be logged in as admin on your website.
 Once logged in:

   Go to **Extensions** > **Manage**